-The draft of the CES Policies and Procedures detailing the recommended changes are being presented to the Domestic Violence Committee for approval.
-If approved the CES Policies and Procedures will be presented to the membership of the Policies, Procedures and Standards (PPS) Committee on December 12, 2023.
-Where, if approved the CES Policies and Procedures will be recommended to the CoC Board at the December 20, 2023, meeting of the CoC Board for final approval.
-Recommended action will allow for the CES to operate more inclusively for survivors, rapidly respond to disaster situations and provide additional clarity in CES Policies and Procedures.
+At the December 12, 2023, meeting of the PPS Committee, the draft of the CES Policies and Procedures detailing the recommended changes was presented and recommended to the CoC Board for review and final approval.
+Approval of the recommended action will allow for the CES to operate more inclusively for survivors, rapidly respond to disaster situations and provide additional clarity in CES Policies and Procedures.